anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This document refers to this approach as pledge-responder-mode and

 * introduces the registrar-agent as new component to facilitate the communication between the pledge and the registrar, as the pledge is in responder mode, and acts as server.
-For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints as well as additional endpoints defined i this document.
+For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints as well as additional endpoints defined in this document.

 * specifies the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.
 The security is addressed on application layer only to enable usage of arbitrary transport means between the pledge and the domain registrar via the registrar-agent.